stefanpejcic/domain-monitor/README.md

 ## TODO
-- detect namserver changes and open issues
+- detect nameserver changes and open issues
 - add ignore option for ip changes when cloudflare proxy is used
+- record whois data
+- create screenshot when response code >400
+- tag in comment or auto-assign isuses
+- setup assigments per domain
+- if multiple domains (sub dir or domain) of dame domain, reuse ecisting whois data
+-
+-